Are you tired of opening multiple connections (multiplex sessions) to your remote server or embedded target machine ?

 screen -r or if you gave a session name screen -r your_session_name

-if you are moving away from the table the you can lock your screen like this.
+If you are moving away from the table then you can lock your screen like this.

 You system password is used for locking it.